AR banner

 Bomber Commands operational plan called for simultaneous raids on railway marshalling yards in France.
 The raiding force, which was comprised of 222 Lancasters and 7 Mosquitoes, would split once over the French coast, one half headed for Nevers 130 miles to the south of Paris and the other to Châlons sur Marne 90 miles to the east.

-Fl/Lt.
-Murphy and crew took off from their base at Waddington at 22:19 hours just five minutes after F/L Jones piloting Lancaster ME807 of 207 Squadron had taken off from Spilsby both destined for Nevers.
+Flt Lt.
+Murphy and crew took off from their base at RAF Waddington at 22:19 hours, five minutes after Flt Lt.
+Jones piloting Lancaster I ME807 EM:S of 207 Squadron had taken off from RAF Spilsby both destined for Nevers.

-At 03:00 hours the two Lancasters collided in mid-air, crashing and exploding in flames at Marnay in the Commune of Lignieres.
+At 03:00 hours the two Lancasters collided in mid-air, crashing and exploding in flames at Marnay in the Commune of Ligniere

-(1) It would seem that Fl/Sgt.
-Paul and Fl/Sgt.
-Jenkins must have know each other prior to service - they lived in the same street in Australia.
+It would seem that Flt Sgt.
+Jenkins and Flt Sgt.
+Paul must have know each other prior to service as they lived on the same street in Australia.

 Burial Details:

-Fl/Lt.
-William Joseph Bernard Murphy, Lignieres de Touraine Communal Cemetery, Row B Grave 4.
+Flt Lt.
+William Joseph Bernard Murphy.
+Lignieres de Touraine Communal Cemetery, Row B Grave 4.
+Born on the 27th June 1917 in Ottawa.
 Son of John James and Elizabeth Charlotte (née Joyce) Murphy of Ottawa, Ontario, Canada.

 Sgt.
-Edmund Charles William Goode, Lignieres de Touraine Communal Cemetery, Row A Grave 7.
-Son of Charles James Goode and Dorothy Ella Goode of Cardiff.
+Edmund Charles William Goode.
+Lignieres de Touraine Communal Cemetery, Row A Grave 7.
+Grave Inscription: “HE SHALL GIVE HIS ANGELS CHARGE OVER THEE, TO KEEP THEE IN ALL THY WAYS”.
+Son of Charles James Goode and Dorothy Ella Goode of Cardiff, Wales

-F/O. James Alwyn Ewen Lignieres de Touraine Communal Cemetery.
-Row B Grave 3.
-Born 17th July 1918 in Suva, Fiji.
-Son of James Alwyn Ewen and Margueretta Gertrude Ewen, husband of Gwenyth Alexandra (nee Whittaker) Ewen of Concord, New South Wales, Australia.
+Fg Off.
+James Alwyn Ewen.
+Lignieres de Touraine Communal Cemetery, Row B Grave 3.
+Grave Inscription: “GOD'S GREATEST GIFT, REMEMBRANCE”.
+Born on the 17th July 1918 in Suva, Fiji.
+Son of James Alwyn and Margueretta Gertrude Ewen.
+Husband of Gwenyth Alexandra (née Whittaker) Ewen of Concord, New South Wales, Australia.

-Fl/Sgt.
-William Paul Lignieres de Touraine Communal Cemetery.
-Row A Grave 4.
+Flt Sgt.
+William Paul.
+Lignieres de Touraine Communal Cemetery, Row A Grave 4.
+Grave Inscription: “ALWAYS REMEMBERED BY MOTHER, FATHER, PATTY AND BETTY R.I.P”.
+Born on the 12th May 1924 in Grafton, New South Wales.
 Son of William and Ruby Amelia Paul of Southampton Road, South Grafton, New South Wales, Australia.

-Fl/Sgt.
-David Alastair Paterson, Lignieres de Touraine Communal Cemetery, Row A Grave 3.
-Born 05th February 1923 in Edinburgh, Scotland.
+Flt Sgt.
+David Alastair Paterson.
+Lignieres de Touraine Communal Cemetery, Row A Grave 3.
+Grave Inscription: “FOR HIM, SWEET REST FOR US, TREASURED MEMORIES”.
+Born on the 5th February 1923 in Edinburgh, Scotland.
 Son of Thomas and Isabella Paterson of Victoria Park, Western Australia.

-Fl/Sgt.
-Arthur Hedley Jenkins, Lignieres de Touraine Communal Cemetery, Row A Grave 1.
-Born 25th February 1924 in Ulmarra, New South Wales.
+Flt Sgt.
+Arthur Hedley Jenkins.
+Lignieres de Touraine Communal Cemetery, Row A Grave 1.
+Grave Inscription: “OD HAS HIM IN HIS KEEPING WE HAVE HIM IN OUR HEARTS”.
+Born on the 25th February 1924 in Ulmarra, New South Wales.
 Son of William Walter and Francis ‘Fanny’ (née Lawrence-Arnold) Jenkins of Grafton, New South Wales, Australia.

-Researched by Aircrew Remembered, researcher and RCAF specialist Colin Bamford for relatives of this crew of Lancaster ME851.
-With thanks to Michel Gaillard who contacted us in September 2015 - his grandfather found the photo shown above at the time of the crash.
+Researched by Aircrew Remembered, researcher and RCAF specialist Colin Bamford for relatives of this crew of Lancaster ME851 with thanks to Michel Gaillard, whose grandfather found the photo shown above at the time of the crash (May 2013).
+New photograph added by Aircrew Remembered (Sep 2019).
+Flt Lt.
+Murphy portrait added (Jan 2020).
+Reviewed and updated by Aircrew Remembered (Jun 2026).

 Pages of Outstanding Interest